 The court has the power to decide whether or not damages are a more appropriate remedy rather than specific performance of the contract; i.e. forcing the seller to sell the house to you.

 The court would consider the following circumstances when making their decision:

 - The seller is unable to give ‘good title‘ to the property.

-- Would the award would cause exceptional hardship to the seller, but the threshold for hardship is high and is not necessarily awarded
+- Does the award cause exceptional hardship to the seller.
+But the threshold for hardship is high and is not necessarily awarded

-- It is discovered that was fraud or other illegality involved in the transaction.
+- It’s discovered there was fraud or another illegality involved in the transaction.

 - There has been a genuine mistake.